Grief f*cking sucks. Life doesn’t have to.

 Brigid Dodge

-As an intersectional feminist grief coach, Brigid specializes in supporting people grappling with loss within a world of injustice.
+As an intersectional, trauma-aware, feminist grief coach, Brigid specializes in supporting people grappling with loss within a world of injustice.

 She earned her BA in psychology from the University of San Diego, and holds certifications in individual crisis response, leadership, and diversity & inclusion.